 Even then you will never be in total control over your own money with them.
 As mentioned previously, they can set certain restrictions like a maximum withdrawal limit or fees associated with using their services.
 They can decide what you can do with your own hard-earned money.
 Also if their platform has any technical issues, you’re basically locked out of your cryptocurrencies.
 In short: so long as you don’t own your keys, you won’t have financial freedom and your funds remain at someone else’s mercy.

 On top of this, you won’t have control over the security of the platform’s system either – you’re outsourcing your cryptocurrency’s security to them.
 Unfortunately over the years, there have been major hacks that have amounted to around 2 billion dollars being stolen.

 The opposite is true if you own your own private keys.
 By having the private keys, you can set your own rules.
 There won’t be anyone else telling you what you can or cannot do with your own cryptocurrencies.
 By having your own keys, you fully own your own coins and can enjoy financial freedom.

 Having your own keys does come with an important responsibility though: you must ensure that you’ll be the only one to hold those private keys.
 If anyone else manages to get their hands on them, they can access and take your cryptocurrencies.

-At Ledger, we create hardware wallets to provide you with the path to financial freedom with the highest level of security for your private keys – thus your cryptocurrencies.
+Ledger devices are designed to provide you with the path to financial freedom with the highest level of security for your private keys – thus your cryptocurrencies.

-Through our hardware wallets, we provide peace of mind to our users by offering an easy-to-use, accessible yet secure solution.
+Ledger devices provide peace of mind to our users by offering an easy-to-use, accessible yet secure solution.
 In short: with our devices, you still own your keys, thus you securely own your own coins.